RIBridges Alert – FAQ

 This call center is also not yet able to confirm whether any particular individual’s personal information has been compromised or not. - When will I (and how can I) find out if my personal information was exposed in this cyberattack?

 There is no way for any individual to confirm whether their information was or might be exposed in this incident, even through the special dedicated call center.
-The State is still assessing exactly what information might be in the hands of the cyber attackers.
+The State is still assessing exactly what information might be in the hands of the cyber attackers, and has stated that at least 650,000 people were affected.

 The State is advising everyone who has used RI Bridges to assume their data is part of the breach and take immediate steps to protect against identity theft.

-Eventually, those impacted by this incident will receive personalized notifications, but we do not know the schedule for such notifications to be sent. - Can I still use my Medicaid, SNAP, or other benefits?
+Eventually, those impacted by this incident will receive personalized notifications.
+The State has indicated that these notifications will begin to be sent in January 2025, including information on how to sign up for free credit monitoring. - Can I still use my Medicaid, SNAP, or other benefits?

 The State has confirmed that December SNAP benefits were already distributed.
 SNAP and RI Works beneficiaries are being urged to learn how they can freeze and unfreeze their EBT cards to ensure their benefit payments aren’t stolen.
 That can be done through the company that manages the cards, FIS, either online or using its mobile app.
 Detailed instructions are in a PDF on the state’s website.